gabrielkrell/SweepstakesEmailer/readme.md

 Written by Gabriel Krell in Jan 2016.

-Here's a quick gfy of the editor in action:
+Click for a quick gfy of the editor in action:
 [![](http://i.imgur.com/TN6KEFz.png)](https://gfycat.com/IlliterateBrownFerret)